dev-xiligroup/doxy-doxy-wpcs/README.md

 - how to do regex finding in the target line using Python re class ?
 - how to display char $ in insert_snippet command with escaping ?
 - how to pass arguments in class ?
+- how to manage dictionary and settings file ?
+- how to add a settings sub menu in package ?